2020 NFL Playoffs: Vikings Missing Two Cornerbacks, Saints Down Two Players For Wild Card Game

 — Chad Graff (@ChadGraff) January 3, 2020

-As reported by the Star Tribune, the Vikings will be without two of their top four cornerbacks when facing the dangerous New Orleans’ passing attack.
+As reported by the Star Tribune, the Vikings will be without two of their top four cornerbacks when facing New Orleans’ dangerous passing attack.

 - CB Mackensie Alexander – Knee